Nikhitha-coder19/RiskPulse/README.md

 - 120,000 PBKDF2 iterations
 - Configurable session-token secret through `RISKPULSE_PROTOTYPE_SESSION_SECRET`

 This is prototype authentication, not a claim of production-grade security.
-No passwords, session secrets, tokens, or private credentials are published.
+The repository publishes only the buildathon-only demo credentials required to evaluate the prototype; session secrets, tokens, and other private credentials are not published.

 ## Setup